MrPJ52/checker_engine_2025/README.md

 TODO:

+0. Promotion while attack and chain attack needs to be moved in attack() method, so that Bots can do the same.

 1. Update game over condition in Game.game_over() method.

 2. Create read_board() method in Game class that gets board notation (either PEN or algebraic) and creates new game and board with it.